flh3/theme-academic-cv-new/content/post/2025_LSA_MI/index.md

 > large-scale assessments. *Large-scale Assessments in Education*. doi:
 > 10.1186/s40536-025-00248-9

-The article is open access but you can get the updated, corrected version [here](MIwithLSA.pdf).
+The article is open access but you can get the updated, corrected version [here](MIwithLSA.pdf) (as of 2025.04.16).

-There is a slight adjustment (for the original aticle) when it comes to parallel processing (an additional package needs to be loaded).
+There is a slight adjustment (for the original article) when it comes to parallel processing (an additional package needs to be loaded).
 This is using the Belgian PISA dataset.
+Read the article as it explains the steps.

 ## 1. Read in the data and load the required libraries